Project Excalibur: Boost-phase attacks

 A potential solution to the problem of MIRV is to attack the ICBMs during the boost phase before the warheads have separated.
 This destroys all the warheads with a single attack, rendering MIRV superfluous.
 Additionally, attacking during this phase allows the interceptors to track their targets using the large heat signature of the booster motor.
-These can be seen at distances on the order thousands of miles, given that they would be below the horizon for a ground-based sensor and thus require sensors being located in orbit.
+These can be seen at distances on the order of thousands of miles, although they would be below the horizon for a ground-based sensor and thus require sensors being located in orbit.

 DARPA had considered this concept starting in the late 1950s, and by the early 1960s had settled on the Ballistic Missile Boost Intercept concept, Project BAMBI.
 BAMBI used small heat-seeking missiles launched from orbiting platforms to attack Soviet ICBMs as they launched.
-In order to keep enough BAMBI interceptors within the range of the Soviet missiles while the interceptor's launch platforms continued to move in orbit, an enormous number of platforms and missiles would be required.
+To keep enough BAMBI interceptors within the range of the Soviet missiles while the interceptor's launch platforms continued to move in orbit, an enormous number of platforms and missiles would be required.

 The basic concept continued to be studied through the 1960s and 1970s.
 A serious problem was that the interceptor missiles had to be very fast to reach the ICBM before its motor stopped firing, which required a larger motor on the interceptor, meaning higher weight to launch into orbit.
 As the difficulties of this problem became clear, the concept evolved into the "ascent phase" attack, which used more sensitive seekers which allowed the attack to continue after the ICBM's motor had stopped firing and the warhead bus was still ascending.
 In all of these studies, the system would require an enormous amount of weight to be lifted into orbit, typically hundreds of millions of pounds, well beyond any reasonable projections of US capability.
 The US Air Force repeatedly studied these various plans and rejected them all as essentially impossible.